 The building/rerouting of trails in Spence Basin was a collaborative effort between private donors, Epic Rides Hail the Trail, the City of Prescott, US Forest Service, Over the Hill Gang, PMBA volunteers, and more.
 This unique collaboration allowed these new trails to be built for a fraction of the typical cost while many of these same organizations continue to maintain the trails for long term enjoyment.

 Next up is the formal “Spence Springs Trailhead” for more convenient public access for the area, signage to trails, and improved water/air/soil quality.
-A toilet and picnic tables are also desired, pending sufficient funding.
+Findlay Subary has already made a generous donation to pay for the base trailhead materials.
+Phase 2 will include a toilet and picnic tables should additional funding be identified.

 How Can You Help?